 - Measure the dimensions of the sleeping space.
 Draw out design that will exactly split the vertical space for each bunk exactly in half.
 Consider the flooring and the space for mattress.
 Also consider any windows.
 We had our bed exactly align with just under the bottom of the window so the frame could never smash into the glass.

-- Use the grinder to cut metal pieces to size.
+- Use the grinder or, if you’d prefer, a metal saw to cut metal pieces to size.
 Be sure to wear goggles and gloves as the grinder throws huge sparks.

 - Use the drill, nuts, and bolts to drill holes and secure metal pieces together according to your design.